 One of the most important trends in the space economy is the shifting balance between government and commercial spending.
 A decade ago, government budgets accounted for the majority of space activity.
 Today, the commercial sector drives roughly 75 to 80 percent of the global space economy.
 This inversion has been catalyzed by several forces.

 First, the dramatic reduction in launch costs, driven primarily by SpaceX's reusable rockets, opened the door for commercial ventures that would have been financially impossible in the era of expendable launch vehicles.
 When it cost $50,000 per kilogram to reach low Earth orbit, only governments could afford to play.
-Today, with Falcon 9 pricing closer to $2,700 per kilogram, the math works for private companies.
+Today, with Falcon 9 pricing closer to $2,700 per kilogram and Starship promising another order-of-magnitude reduction, the math works for private companies.

 Second, venture capital discovered space.
-Between 2020 and 2025, private investors poured over $50 billion into space startups.
+From 2012 through Q1 2026, cumulative private investment in space companies has surpassed $80 billion, and 2025 alone saw multi-billion-dollar inflows even after the post-2021 correction.
 This wave of capital funded everything from small satellite launchers to in-space manufacturing companies to orbital debris removal startups.
 The era of "space is too expensive for private money" is definitively over.

 Third, government agencies themselves became major customers of commercial services rather than building everything in-house.
 NASA's Commercial Crew Program, which pays SpaceX and Boeing to ferry astronauts to the International Space Station, is the template.
 The Department of Defense's increasing reliance on commercial satellite imagery and communications follows the same model.
 Governments are buying services, not building spacecraft, and that shifts revenue into the commercial column.